ThingSet/thingset.github.io/docs/spec/v0.5/appl_binary_mode.md

 ## Name and ID mapping

-The examples in this chapter are based on the same data structure as introduced in the [General Concept chapter](2a_general.md#data-structure), but each object is identified by the ID stated in the comment.
+The examples in this chapter are based on the same data structure as introduced in the [Data Structure chapter](appl_data_structure.md#grouped-layout), but each object is identified by the ID stated in the comment.

 The firmware developer is free to choose the IDs.

-In contrast to the text mode, the binary mode has a special `"_name"` endpoint (ID `0x17`) that allows to retrieve the name for a given ID using a `FETCH` request.
+In contrast to the text mode, the binary mode has a special `"_path"` endpoint (ID `0x17`) that allows to retrieve the path for a given ID using a `FETCH` request.

-**Example 1:** Request name of object IDs `0x40` and `0x41`
+**Example 1:** Request path of object IDs `0x40` and `0x41`

     Request:
     05                                      # FETCH request
-       17                                   # CBOR uint: 0x17 (_name endpoint)
+       17                                   # CBOR uint: 0x17 (_path endpoint)
        82                                   # CBOR array (2 elements)
           18 40                             # CBOR uint: 0x40 (object ID)
           18 41                             # CBOR uint: 0x41 (object ID)